goFrendiAsgard/No-CMS/readme.md

 	<script type="text/javascript" src="{{ base_url }}/assets/nocms/js/jquery.js"></script>
 ```

-* Here is the list of those magical keywords:
+* Here is the list of those magical keywords (or also known as tag):

 ```
 	{{ user_id }}